 - Favoring or protecting front or rear legs against pressure

-Before giving anything to your GSD that will effect its heath, consult your vet and get it approved.
+Before giving or doing anything to your GSD that will effect its heath, consult your vet and get it approved.

 Also, understand that joint disorders and some joint damage can’t be ‘cured’ or reversed, only managed – for example decreasing pain and helping repair cartilage and other joint material.

-The following are 8 measures that can have a positive preventative effect, or used to manage joint pain and discomfort in German Shepherds (with consultation with a vet beforehand):
+The following are 8 measures that can have a positive preventative effect, or be used to manage joint pain and discomfort in German Shepherds (with consultation with a vet beforehand):

 1) Proper Breeding/Genetic Guarantee